Background: Valvular heart disease is a serious disease leading to mortality and increasing

 (CNN) that can function optimally during a live echocardiographic examination for detection of the

 aortic valve.
-An automatic detection system in an echocardiogram will improve the accuracy of
+An automated detection system in an echocardiogram will improve the accuracy of

 medical diagnosis and can provide further medical analysis from the resulting detection.